 Units issued and outstanding are considered to be capital of the Partnership.
 The Partnership does not have any internally or externally imposed restrictions on its capital.

-8. Decrease in net assets attributable to partners:
+8. Increase (decrease) in net assets attributable to partners:

-The decrease in net assets attributable to Limited Partners per Partnership Unit for the period ended June 30, 2025.
+The increase (decrease) in net assets attributable to Limited Partners per Partnership Unit for the period ended June 30, 2025.